lucasjellema/fontys-spring2023-microservices-messaging-kafka/README.md

 # fontys-spring2023-microservices-messaging-kafka
 Workshop resources for the Fontys Spring 2023 workshop on microservices, messaging and Apache Kafka

-This workspace comes with Apache Kafka (Docker Compose with 3-brokers, Zookeeper, AQ HK, Schema Registry and REST Proxy) and Java, Go, Node and Python runtimes as well as Maven, Pip, NPM and other build tools).
+This workspace comes with Apache Kafka (Docker Compose with 3-brokers, Zookeeper, AQ HK, Schema Registry and REST Proxy) and Java, Go, Node. .MET and Python runtimes as well as Maven, Pip, NPM and other build tools).

 A multi part hands on guide is available with many code samples and examples of how to interact with Kafka from various technologies.
 These are the labs: